You don't need to be a member of CalConnect to implement a standard. You need to be a member of CalConnect to influence a standard.

 - Promote design and implementation of open calendaring and scheduling standards

-- Organize and conduct Technical Committees, CalConnect Conferences, and other CalConnect activities in pursuit of its goals
+- Organize and conduct Technical Committees, CalConnect Conferences, Interoperability Testing opportunities, and other CalConnect activities in pursuit of its goals

-The Calendaring and Scheduling Consortium was incorporated in the State of California as a California Nonprofit Mutual Benefit Corporation at the beginning of 2004, and is recognized as a 501(C)6 tax-exempt mutual benefit association by the Federal government.
+CalConnect was incorporated in the State of California as a California Nonprofit Mutual Benefit Corporation, at the beginning of 2004 as The Calendaring and Scheduling Consortium, and is recognized as a 501(C)6 tax-exempt mutual benefit association by the Federal government.

-Membership in CalConnecct is open to any organization interested in furthering the goals of the Consortium upon submission and acceptance of a membership application and payment of the appropriate dues.
-The Consortium invites members from
+Membership in CalConnecct is open to any organization interested in furthering our goals upon submission and acceptance of a membership application and payment of the appropriate dues.
+CalConnect invites members from

-- Producers and vendors of Calendaring and Scheduling applications, products and services
+- Producers and vendors of Calendaring and Scheduling, and related, applications, products and services

-- Open source organizations interested in Calendaring and Scheduling implementations
+- Open source organizations interested in Calendaring and Scheduling and related implementations

 - Academic Institutions

-- Customers interested in Calendaring and Scheduling and interested in supporting the goals of the Consortium and influencing the direction of technology evolution
+- Customers interested in Calendaring and Scheduling and interested in supporting the goals of CalConnect and influencing the direction of technology evolution

 - Standards-setting organizations